Azure/iotedge-lorawan-starterkit/docs/user-guide/devguide.md

 ### LNS discovery

-The LNS protocol specifies that the first request an LBS makes is for the `/router-info` discovery endpoint.
-Each LNS from the starter kit implements the `/router-info` endpoint and redirects any requests to that endpoint forward to the `/router-data` endpoint on the same LNS.
+The LNS protocol specifies that the first request an LBS makes is to the `/router-info` discovery endpoint.
+The LNS from the starter kit implements the `/router-info` endpoint and redirects any requests to that endpoint forward to the `/router-data` endpoint on the same LNS.

-We also support a standalone discovery service, which you can use to distribute LBS connections to different LNS.
-The discovery service is an ASP.NET Core application and its implementation is part of the `LoRaWan.NetworkServerDiscovery` project.
+In addition to the discovery endpoint on the LNS itself, we also support a standalone discovery service, which you can use to distribute LBS connections to different LNS.
+The discovery service is an .NET application and its implementation is part of the `LoRaWan.NetworkServerDiscovery` project.

 The discovery service relies on configuration from IoT Hub module twins to associate each LBS with a set of LNS to which it may connect to.
 For this the configuration needs to take into account possible network boundaries - by defining these networks you can control which LBS should connect to which LNS.
 For this you need to configure your LBS twin in IoT Hub as follows: